yemishi/zTunes/README.md

 ## Custom Hooks

 ### [useScrollQuery](https://github.com/yemishi/zTunes/blob/main/src/hooks/useScrollQuery.tsx)
 This custom Hook fetches data with pagination and returns all values fetched, typed with the specified type provided as a generic.
-It includes properties for useInfiniteQuery and a ref, which serves as the observer.
+It includes properties from useInfiniteQuery and a ref, which serves as the observer.
 When the ref comes into view, the hook automatically calls for the next page of data.
 Note: Ensure that the array of data is located at index 1 and includes an item named hasMore with a boolean value in the API response object.

 ```tsx
 // Usage example